the4thdoctor/pg_chameleon/README.rst

 The lag is determined using the last received event timestamp and the postgresql timestamp.
 If the mysql is read only the lag will increase because no replica event is coming in.

 The detach replica process resets the sequences in postgres to let the database work standalone.

 The foreign keys from the source MySQL schema are extracted and created initially as NOT VALID.
+The foreign keys are created without the ON DELETE or ON UPDATE clauses.
 A second run tries to validate the foreign keys.
 If an error occurs it gets logged out according to the source configuration.

 Test please!